jupyter/nbclient/docs/client.rst

-This widget rendering is not performed against a browser during execution, so only widget default states or states manipulated via user code will be calculated during execution. `%%javascript` cells will execute upon notebook rendering, enabling complex interactions to function as expected when viewed by a UI.
+This widget rendering is not performed against a browser during execution, so only widget default states or states manipulated via user code will be calculated during execution. ``%%javascript`` cells will execute upon notebook rendering, enabling complex interactions to function as expected when viewed by a UI.

-If you can't view widget results after execution, you may need to select `Trust Notebook` under the `File` menu.
+If you can't view widget results after execution, you may need to select :menuselection:`Trust Notebook` under the :menuselection:`File` menu.